LoopKit/loopdocs/docs/browser/edit-browser.md

 ### Example GIF

 The GIF showing the creation of one customization is shown below.
 Please review the 4 frames of the GIF, read the detailed instructions below and then review the GIF again.
 In case you are concerned by the&nbsp;"<span translate="no">Pull Request</span>&nbsp;shown here; this is to your own <code>fork</code>, not back to the original.

+There are 4 frames shown in this GIF; the frame number is noted at the bottom right.
+Take the time to cycle through several times to observe what you need to do.
+Frame 1 shows what to do after you have completed the edits you want for this file.

+**This includes making a `Pull Request` to your own repository.
+That is OK.**

+**Never make a `Pull Request` to a `LoopKit/repository`.**

 ![GitHub screen while creating a customization](img/browser-customize.gif){width="750"}
 {align="center"}